State Justice Institute.

 4. Submission Requirements

-Letters of application should be received by the first day of the second month of a calendar quarter in order to be reviewed at the Board meeting for that quarter.
+Letters of application may be submitted at any time and will be considered on a quarterly rolling basis.
+Applications should be received by the first day of the second month of a calendar quarter in order to be reviewed at the Board meeting for that quarter.

 C. Curriculum Adaptation and Training (CAT) Grants